 Key Questions: How can we minimize data movement while maximizing information transfer?
-What novel electronic/objects lates of matter can be discovered and manipulated to design non-traditional interconnects at the atomic, micro, and macro scales?
+What novel electronic/optical states of matter can be discovered and manipulated to design non-traditional interconnects of the atomic, micro, and macro scales?

-A co-design approach to developing novel interconnect architectures will enable seamless integration of large-scae, real-time computation with communications and sensing to dramatically improve data transfer rates, connectivity, and reconfigurability.
+A co-design approach to developing novel interconnect architectures will enable seamless integration of large-scale, real-time computation with communications and sensing to dramatically improve data transfer rates, connectivity, and reconfigurability.